What to Do If You're Unable to Pay Rent for Your Apartment

 Can You Pick Up Extra Work?

-Never underestimate the importance of being able to work when you’re facing serious financial problems.
+Never underestimate the importance of being able to work when you're facing severe financial problems.

-New York City has plenty of places that are hiring people looking for a quick buck.
+New York City has plenty of places hiring people looking for a quick buck.

-If you are able to work, you may be able to get a quick gig like Uber or Lyft to pay for the money you’re lacking.
+If you can work, you may be able to get a quick gig like Uber or Lyft to pay for the money you're lacking.

 Can You Pick Up a Roommate?